travis-ci/docs-travis-ci-com/user/billing-overview.md

 Your credits remain available until you use them or disband them.
 At the moment, unused paid credits expire after 12 months.
 You may disband your credits.
 This happens when

-* you switch from the Usage-based plan to a Free Plan (which cancels the paid Plan)
+* You switch from the Usage-based plan to a Free Plan (which cancels the paid Plan)

 and is meant to prevent abusive usage of the system.